 d.
 Experienced Contractor's Obligations as Conditions Precedents to clearly justify exhaustive effort to prevent or minimize impacts,

 e.
-Indicating whether the situation or event or deficiency has a continuing effect or not
+Indicating whether the situation or event or deficiency has a continuing effect or not shall be clearly indicated in the claim notice.

 Notice timing